ishantheperson/ishantheperson.github.io/_posts/2019-01-06-python-c-ext.md

   This is the best option if you are distributing the module to others
   - We can navigate to the directory containing the `.so` library before running the interpreter
   - We can copy the `.so` library to a directory listed in the environment variable `$PYTHONPATH`
+  - We could [recompile the Python interpreter](https://docs.python.org/3/extending/extending.html#compilation-and-linkage) with our module

 For more information, I recommend [this page](https://leemendelowitz.github.io/blog/how-does-python-find-packages.html)